johnnymast/redbox-hydrator/README.md

 Plain old PHP, create your instance of the hydrator then call the with( ) method.

-***Please note*** There is something off with this method as if your doing this inside a loop it might consome some memory because of all the instances you create.
+***Please note*** There is something off with this method as if your doing this inside a loop it might consume some memory because of all the instances you create.

 ```php
 use Redbox\Hydrate\Hydrator;